y1ngli/y1ngli.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: 🎉🎉One paper got accepted to IEEE S&P 2026!
+See you in San Francisco!
 - *2025.08*: 🎉🎉One paper got accepted to PoPETS 2026!
 - *2025.08*: 🎉🎉I was Awarded USENIX Security Distinguished Artifact Reviewer!
 - *2025.08*: 🎉🎉One paper got accepted to NDSS 2026, see you in San Diego!